How to Start a Business

 Report new hires to the New Mexico New Hires Directory: Federal and State laws require employers to report newly hired and re-hired employees in New Mexico to the New Mexico New Hires Directory.

-Start paying employee wages you need to fill out form ES802 online with the New Mexico Department of Workforce Solutions.
+As soon as you start paying employee wages you need to fill out form ES802 on line with the New Mexico Department of Workforce Solutions.

 Contact the IRS and your State Taxation and Revenue Office or a tax accountant if you have employees for the appropriate forms and rates for the following: State Unemployment Tax (SUTA), Federal Unemployment Tax (FUTA), Federal Income Tax (FIT), State Income Tax (SIT) if applicable, Social Security withholding (FICA), Medicare withholding, and Immigration and Naturalization Service (INS) Form I-9 for Employment Eligibility Verification.